top of page

 Once you first enter the cave, you will hear running water, which the NPS calls the River Styx.
 In Greek mythology, the River Styx is the Goddess of the river of the underworld.
 The majority of the half-mile walk is through regular tunnels.
 You have now entered what is called Watson's Grotto.
 Once you have walked into Oregon Caves National Monument, you will immediately realize that the cave is pretty wet.
 Water is dripping on you throughout the cave walk, so I recommend a hat at a minimum.
 This will also give you some protection if you do hit your head.

-Getting to some beautiful and exciting cave formations doesn’t take long into the cave tour.
-After leaving Watson’s Grotto, you almost immediately reach Petrified Gardens, where many flowstones are along the walls.
+Getting to some beautiful and exciting cave formations doesn’t take long on the cave tour.
+After leaving Watson’s Grotto, you almost immediately reach Petrified Forest, where many flowstones are along the walls.

 The next room on the tour was called the Dry Room.
 Oregon Caves is one of the few marble caves in the world (only about 5% of all caves are marble caves) created when acidic rainwater dissolves the surrounding marble.
 Oregon Caves has long been known as the “Marble Halls of Oregon.”
 As you walk through the caves, you can see the marble in the cave walls, and it's most noticeable in the Dry Room.